 Health & Wellness Education & Promotion

-As part of Student Health and Wellness in Student Affairs, the Education and Promotion service provides current information and resources on many different aspects of health and promotes awareness of healthy behaviors and attitudes that can positively affect your health.
+As part of Student Success in Student & Enrollment Services, the Education and Promotion service provides current information and resources on many different aspects of health and promotes awareness of healthy behaviors and attitudes that can positively affect your health.

 Student Health 101!